ImperialCollegeLondon/sap-elospheres-audiovisual-test/README.md

 (seat) python -m manual_tests.test_pysimplegui
 ```

 Check the audio system is working.
-Four console windows will pop up.
-Identify the two that relate to JackTrip - one each for the local (Windows) and remote (WSL) sides.
-Once the connection is established return to the original anaconda console and press Enter to start a metronome and again to stop it.
+Prompts will guide you.
+A GUI will be shown where settings can be adjusted, if required.
+Four console windows show the output of
+the jack/jacktrip processes.
+Once everything is running a metronome is used to test the audio works.
 ```
 (seat) python -m manual_tests.test_jacktrip_audio
 ```